geneb/ScarletDME/README.md

 will be.
 There's also instances of K&R-style function parameter declarations and those will be converted to ANSI-style as I discover them.

+There's a mailing list available at https://groups.google.com/g/scarletdme.
+Both developers and regular users are welcome!

 [27Feb20] A Discord server is now available (basically a tarted up version of IRC) at
           https://discord.gg/djzBBbp5 - if this link doesn't work for you, please reach out to me (geneb@deltasoft.com) and I'll get you a working